wxcocoxw/algorand-react-boilerplate/README.md

     Using Yarn:
     `yarn`

+4. Configure your environment variables & rename sample.env

-2. Start the development server:
+5. Start the development server:

     Using npm:
     `npm run dev`